arjunsripathy/model_switching/README.md

 The experiments folder holds the files responsible for launching experiments, as well as the stored results.
 The interact-drive folder holds all the code for the simulator as well as planning and switching algorithms.

+Work on this project was done in association with the <a href = "http://interact.berkeley.edu/"> InterACT Lab </a> at Berkeley.